Skip to main content

 Grafana

-Grafana is an open source analytics and monitoring platform.
-We use it for monitoring the health of GovWifi in realtime.
+Grafana is an open-source analytics and monitoring platform used to monitor the health of GovWifi in real time.

-You can access the dashboard using the links below (you must be logged into the VPN and signed into the dashboard to do this):
+You can access the dashboards using the links below (VPN and dashboard access required):

 Elasticsearch